iTwin/bis-schemas/Domains/1-Common/DistributionSystems/DistributionSystems.remarks.md

 Equivalent to [IfcRelConnectsPorts](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcRelConnectsPorts.htm).

-### PhysicalElementsRealizeConnection
+### PhysicalElementRealizesConnection

 When the Connection between DistributionPorts needs to be objectified, a `PortConnection` instance could be introduced, referenced by the `PortConnectsToPort` relationship via its _PortConnection_ navigation property.
-The `PhysicalElementsRealizeConnection` relationship can then be used to associate Physical Elements with such `PortConnection` instance.
+The `PhysicalElementRealizesConnection` relationship can then be used to associate Physical Elements with such `PortConnection` instance.

 Note that Physical Elements realizing a Connection are not directly enabling the flow of matter in a DistributionSystem.
 Thus, they are typically not `IDistributionElement`s themselves.